OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/cloud-services/cloud-services-dotnet-diagnostics-performance-counters.md

 using Microsoft.WindowsAzure.Storage.Table;
 ...

-// Get the connection string.
+// Get hello connection string.
 When using Microsoft Azure Cloud Services, it is recommended
-// you store your connection string using the Microsoft Azure service configuration
+// you store your connection string using hello Microsoft Azure service configuration
 // system (*.csdef and *.cscfg files).
-You can you use the CloudConfigurationManager type
+You can you use hello CloudConfigurationManager type
-// to retrieve your storage connection string.
+// tooretrieve your storage connection string.
 If you're not using Cloud Services, it's
-// recommended that you store the connection string in your web.config or app.config file.
+// recommended that you store hello connection string in your web.config or app.config file.
-// Use the ConfigurationManager type to retrieve your storage connection string.
+// Use hello ConfigurationManager type tooretrieve your storage connection string.

 string connectionString = Microsoft.WindowsAzure.CloudConfigurationManager.GetSetting("StorageConnectionString");
 //string connectionString = System.Configuration.ConfigurationManager.ConnectionStrings["StorageConnectionString"].ConnectionString;

-// Get a reference to the storage account using the connection string.
-You can also use the development
+// Get a reference toohello storage account using hello connection string.
+You can also use hello development
 // storage account (Storage Emulator) for local debugging.
 CloudStorageAccount storageAccount = CloudStorageAccount.Parse(connectionString);
 //CloudStorageAccount storageAccount = CloudStorageAccount.DevelopmentStorageAccount;

-// Create the table client.
+// Create hello table client.
 CloudTableClient tableClient = storageAccount.CreateCloudTableClient();

-// Create the CloudTable object that represents the "WADPerformanceCountersTable" table.
+// Create hello CloudTable object that represents hello "WADPerformanceCountersTable" table.
 CloudTable table = tableClient.GetTableReference("WADPerformanceCountersTable");

-// Create the table query, filter on a specific CounterName, DeploymentId and RoleInstance.
+// Create hello table query, filter on a specific CounterName, DeploymentId and RoleInstance.
 TableQuery<PerformanceCountersEntity> query = new TableQuery<PerformanceCountersEntity>()
   .Where(
     TableQuery.CombineFilters(